October 17, 2008 | WebMemo on Smart Growth

 Where Did the Money Go?

 Congress, under the impression that a lack of money is the main problem, appropriated an additional $1 billion for bridge repair for FY 2008 and is attempting to add another $1 billion with H.R.
+3999 for FY 2009.

 The Federal Bridge Repair Program